isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 #### 21. What COVID-19 tests will I be subject to upon arrival in Singapore?
 Where will the COVID-19 PCR test be administered?
 What are the payment modes accepted for the COVID-19 PCR test?

 Fast lane travellers coming in on the fast lane will be directed to take a COVID-19 PCR test upon arrival at Changi Airport or Seletar Airport in Singapore.
-To qualify for exemption from the Stay-Home-Notice (SHN) requirement, the Traveller must take the COVID-19 PCR test at the assigned swabbing station within the airport.
+For fast lane travelers to qualify for exemption from the Stay-Home-Notice (SHN) requirement, the travellers must take the COVID-19 PCR test at the assigned swabbing station within the airport.
 Please approach the airport ground staff upon arrival for assistance.

 Travellers are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to your entry into Singapore.
 Pre-registration and pre-payment can be made on the online portal at <https://safetravel.changiairport.com>.
 Travellers should expect to pay around S$300 (inclusive of GST) for the test upon arrival at the airport.